-Today’s CEOs expect their finance chiefs to be strategic partners and growth champions.
+Today’s CEOs expect their finance chiefs to be strategic partners, growth champions, and masters of best practices.
 Over the past decade, CFO responsibilities have widened to include managing the company’s business model and overseeing the effective allocation of capital.
 At the same time, though, nearly half of CFOs surveyed in the Adaptive Insights CFO Indicator Q2 2016 report said their teams are already working up to 50 hours per week.

 So how can busy CFOs maintain their traditional duties while also serving as agents of change in their organization?
 Here are six questions to keep top of mind as you strive to bring the most strategic value to your business.